Adrn1n/XMU-learning_OS/Lab/0924/Report1.md

 ##### 2.2.2
 ###### Features
-- Only the first output file is used; if multiple output files are specified, a warning is printed
+- Only the first output file is used
-- If the output file cannot be created/opened, an error message is printed and returns 0
-- If command execution fails, an error message is printed

 ###### Steps
 1. Check if multiple output files are specified; if so, print a warning message
 2. Unlink the specified output file to remove it if it exists
-3. Attempt to open/create the specified output file in write-only mode; if it fails, print an error message and return 0
+3. Attempt to open/create the specified output file in write-only mode; if it fails, print an error message and return
 4. Fork a new process to execute the command:
     - In the child process:
         1. Close the standard output (file descriptor 1)